dmbarbour/wikilon/docs/AboutABC.md

                 == [B][[A]z][A]i                                    (def w)
                 == [B][[A]z]A                                       (def i)

-This will likely become *the* de-facto standard fixpoint combinator.
-It has many convenient properties like being tail-recursive, not replicating `[A]` more than necessary, and supporting recovery of the `z` identifier as a simple rewrite.
-In practice, we'll *accelerate* this, reducing a dozen steps and two copies to a single step with one logical copy of `[A]`.
-Other loop structures may be defined in terms of `z` and might be independently accelerated.
-But `z` is the big one.
+This will likely become the de-facto standard fixpoint combinator.
+It has many convenient properties: tail-recursive, does not replicate `[A]` before use, the `z` definition is clearly visible.
+In practice, we'll further *accelerate* this definition, reducing a dozen steps to one.

+In my experience, it's painful to use fixpoint directly.
+But fixpoint is easily used to define more convenient loop combinators, such as variations on `while : (a+b) → (a→(a+b)) → b` or something specific to streams.
+An interesting point is that fixpoint is not necessary for all loops, only for ad-hoc conditional loops like `while`.
+Loops over finite structures can be modeled using Church encodings.

 ### Parallel Evaluation